tsimeonov/Computer-Science/iOS & Swift Bootcamp/Section 7 Apple documentation/step_by_step.md

 <h5 style="color: FireBrick">Step 4: Playing different sounds</h5>

-- Modify the function `playSound` to accept an argument `soundName` with a data type of String.
+- Modify the function `playSound` with a parameter of `soundName` with a data type of String.

 ```swift
 func playSound(soundName: String) {